-If your company relies heavily on trade shows to find new leads and reinforce existing relationships, you realize that it takes a lot of time, money, and effort to do it well.
+If your company relies heavily on trade shows to find new leads and reinforce existing relationships, you’ll know that it takes a lot of time, money, and effort to do it well.

-You’ve invested a lot of your company’s resources in trade shows in order to generate new leads and you are accountable for results, so be sure that you also have a plan for success before, during, and especially after the trade show to maximize ROI.
+You’ve probably invested a lot of your company’s resources in order to generate new trade show leads and you’re accountable for results, so be sure that you also have a plan for success before, during, and especially after the trade show to maximize ROI and get the most out of your trade show leads.

 Keep reading to discover the best practices to convert trade show leads into new business relationships.